 At a glance

-- The exposure of the population to particulate matter in areas not affected by intensive traffic has substantially decreased since 2007.
+- The exposure of the population to particulate matter (excluding traffic-related measuring points) is significantly lower in 2017 than in 2007.

 - Particulate matter concentrations in ambient air are considerably affected by weather conditions which may vary substantially within the year and from one year to another.

 Particulate matter in ambient air is harmful to human health.
 The particles enter the human body through the respiratory system.
 Depending on the size of the particles, they can penetrate deeply into the respiratory system.
 Particularly small particles (aerodynamic diameter less than 1 µm) can enter the blood stream when penetrating the pulmonary tissue.
 There is clear evidence that particulate matter can trigger various diseases (see 'Particulate matter').

 The indicator focuses on the particulate matter exposure levels from rural and urban background areas, but does not take into account severely polluted areas such as roads with high traffic volumes or areas that are close to large industrial plants.
 It can therefore be assumed that the approach used here underestimates the exposure level.
 The guideline value of the World Health Organisation (WHO) for health protection is used as the standard of evaluation for the indicator.
 The German Environment Agency considers the limit set by the European Ambient Air Quality Directive (EU DIR 2008/50/EC) too high to be protective for human health.

 Assessing the development

-At 2.5 million in 2017, the number of people in Germany that are exposed to particulate matter concentrations above the WHO long-term exposure guideline value has substantially decreased since 2007.
-This is mainly because the measures that were introduced to reduce emissions are becoming effective now, particularly in the transport sector.
+At 2.5 million in 2017, the number of people in Germany exposed to concentrations of particulate matter above the WHO guideline is significantly lower than at the beginning of the time series.
+This is mainly due to the fact that measures to reduce emissions are proving successful, especially in the transport sector.
 Other developments including the growing number of households using wood-fired heating are counteracting this progress.
 In addition, particulate matter concentrations in ambient air are considerable affected by weather conditions which might vary substantially from one year to another.